Cloudxtreme/leafman/README.md

 Leafman is a very straightforward and fast library for computing suggestions based on a given string, and choices.
-It is based internally on the Jaccard index, though any ranking function can be used.
+It is based internally on the Jaccard index, though any comparing function can be used.

 ```python
 from leafman import suggest